zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

    <img src="/nginx/images/gce-instance-template-management.png" alt="Screenshot of the Management subtab used during creation of a new VM instance template, part of deploying NGINX Plus as the Google load balancer." width="487" height="551" class="aligncenter size-full wp-image-47480" style="border:2px solid #666666; padding:2px; margin:2px;" />

-8. On the <span style="color:#666666; font-weight:bolder;">Disks</span> subtab, verify that the checkbox labeled <span style="color:#666666; font-weight:bolder;">Delete boot disk when instance is deleted</span> is checked.
+7. On the <span style="color:#666666; font-weight:bolder;">Disks</span> subtab, verify that the checkbox labeled <span style="color:#666666; font-weight:bolder;">Delete boot disk when instance is deleted</span> is checked.

-   Instances created from this template are ephemeral instantiations of the gold image, so we want GCE to reclaim the disk when the instance is terminated.
-New instances are always based on the gold image, so there is no reason to have the instantiations persist on disk when the instance is deleted.
+   Instances from this template are ephemeral instantiations of the gold image.
+So, we want GCE to reclaim the disk when the instance is terminated.
+New instances are always based on the gold image.
+So, there is no reason to keep the instantiations on disk when the instance is deleted.

    <img src="/nginx/images/gce-instance-template-disks.png" alt="Screenshot of the Disks subtab used during creation of a new VM instance template, part of deploying NGINX Plus as the Google Cloud load balancer." width="488" height="184" class="aligncenter size-full wp-image-47479" style="border:2px solid #666666; padding:2px; margin:2px;" />

-9. On the <span style="color:#666666; font-weight:bolder;">Networking</span> subtab, verify the default settings of <span style="color:#666666; font-weight:bolder;">Ephemeral</span> for <span style="font-weight:bold; white-space: nowrap;">External IP</span> and <span style="color:#666666; font-weight:bolder;">Off</span> for <span style="font-weight:bold; white-space: nowrap;">IP Forwarding</span>.
+8. On the <span style="color:#666666; font-weight:bolder;">Networking</span> subtab, verify the default settings of <span style="color:#666666; font-weight:bolder;">Ephemeral</span> for <span style="font-weight:bold; white-space: nowrap;">External IP</span> and <span style="color:#666666; font-weight:bolder;">Off</span> for <span style="font-weight:bold; white-space: nowrap;">IP Forwarding</span>.

    <img src="/nginx/images/gce-instance-template-networking.png" alt="Screenshot of the Networking subtab used during creation of a new VM instance template, part of deploying NGINX Plus as the Google load balancer." width="488" height="174" class="aligncenter size-full wp-image-47481" style="border:2px solid #666666; padding:2px; margin:2px;" />

-10. If you are using your own SSH public key instead of the default keys associated with your GCE identity, on the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">SSH Keys</span> subtab paste the hexadecimal key string into the box that reads <span style="color:#666666; font-family:consolas; font-weight:bolder; white-space: nowrap;">Enter entire key data</span>.
+9. If you're using your own SSH public key instead of your default keys, paste the hexadecimal key string on the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">SSH Keys</span> subtab.
+Right into the box that reads <span style="color:#666666; font-family:consolas; font-weight:bolder; white-space: nowrap;">Enter entire key data</span>.

     <img src="/nginx/images/gce-ubuntu-instance-ssh-keys.png" alt="Screenshot of the SSH Keys subtab used during creation of a new VM instance, part of deploying NGINX Plus as the Google Cloud Platform load balancer." width="488" height="205" class="aligncenter size-full wp-image-47488" style="border:2px solid #666666; padding:2px; margin:2px;" />

-11. Click the <span style="background-color:#3366cc; color:white;"> Create </span> button.
+10. Click the <span style="background-color:#3366cc; color:white;"> Create </span> button.

 <span id="templates-app-2"></span>
 ### Creating the Second Application Instance Template

 1. On the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">Instance templates</span> summary page, click <span style="color:#3366cc; white-space: nowrap;">CREATE INSTANCE TEMPLATE</span>.

-2. Repeat Steps 4 through 10 of <a href="#templates-app-1">Creating the First Application Instance Template</a> to create a second application instance template, specifying the same values as for the first instance template, except as noted:
+2. Repeat Steps 4 through 10 of <a href="#templates-app-1">Creating the First Application Instance Template</a> to create a second application instance template.
+Use the same values as for the first instance template, except as noted:

    - In Step 4:
      - **Name** – <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-app-2-instance-template</span>